 • Ask specific questions about the skills and weapons the applicant stated on the questionnaire he or she possesses to fully determine if the indicated level of mastery truly exists.

-• Ask the potential mutual assistance group member about the skills he or she believes are most important for a prepper to possess and what skills are on the top of their “to do” list.
+• Ask the potential tribe member about the skills he or she believes are most important for a prepper to possess, and what skills are on the top of their “to do” list.

 Mutual Assistance Group Organization